 Prepare any song around 2-5 minutes in length, any style.
 Songs may be performed acapella, with a backing track, or students can accompany themselves or request piano accompaniment.
 Songs may be performed in any style Rock, Pop, Christian, Jazz, Musical Theater, Classical, or Country.
 Auditions may be in person as part of campus tour, zoom appointment, or by video submission.
 Audition by May 1st for Scholarship priority.

-Incoming freshmen, and transfer students are eligible to receive up to $8,000 a year for Choir Scholarships.
+Competitive scholarships are available for incoming freshmen, and transfer students.
 Responsibilities include performing the National anthem at sports events, cantoring at Mass, and solo performances at concerts on and off campus.

 Work-study positions available for undergraduate students in the music department!

-Choir is a one credit elective fine arts course that meets Monday, Wednesdays, and Fridays 3:05-4:20pm in Bobcat Hall Music Room.
+Choir is a one credit elective fine arts course that meets Monday, Wednesdays, and Fridays 3:05-4:20pm in Performing Arts Room of the Student Center.
 Students must be registered for course each semester to be eligible for Choir scholarship.
 Attendance at various evenings and weekend performances will be required throughout the year.
 A variety of styles, music theory, and performance techniques for the stage are taught in the class.
 All students are welcome, whether you’ve had music instruction previously, or are looking to get started for the first time!

 STU Music Department Interest Form